WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 be based on the direction and orientation of the "scene camera" so that the maximum information about visible surfaces can be gathered.

-Two pieces of information are needed to define a "light source camera": 1) its location, and
-2) its orientation (i.e., its local coordinate system).
+To define a "light source camera" its location and its orientation (i.e., its local coordinate system) must be set.
 The location is easy: it is the 3D location of the light source.
 The orientation is a harder problem!
 It turns out that the exact line-of-sight direction is not critical.
 What is critical is that all of the models in the scene that are visible from the "scene camera" are included in the rendering from the "light source camera."
-Selecting a good line-of-sight and projection matrix for a "light source camera" determines the accuracy of the resulting *shadow map*.
+Selecting a good line-of-sight and type of projection for a "light source camera" determines the accuracy of the resulting *shadow map*.

 Let's assume a camera is defined using the standard